The Ultimate Food List For Ulcer Patients Care: What Foods to Eat and Avoid

 • zucchini

-Zucchini is good food for ulcer patients because it is low in fat and rich in fiber and water.
+Zucchini is a good food for ulcer patients because it is low in fat and rich in fiber and water.
 They are also high in B vitamins, which help with the healing process of ulcers.

 Avoid: